For Elasticsearch

 header

-- the context of ES HTTP request headers@{header:<header_name>}
+- the context of ES HTTP request headers

-gets replaced with the value of the HTTP header with name<header_name>
+gets replaced with the value of the HTTP header with name <header_name>

 included in the incoming request (useful when reverse proxies handle authentication)